small-tech/site.js/README.md

   * `help`: Display help screen and exit.
   * `local`: Start server as regular process with locally-trusted certificates.
   * `global`: Start server as regular process with globally-trusted certificates.
+  * `proxy`: Start server to proxy provided HTTP URL via HTTPS.
+Also proxies WebSockets.
+  * `sync`: Start server as regular process with locally-trusted certificates and rsync folder to host.

 On Linux distributions with systemd, you can also use: